Pittsburgh Preps and Colleges

 Author

-My name is Josh Rizzo, I am a sports writer who has worked for a variety of print and online media for the past 15 years.
+My name is Josh Rizzo, I am a sports writer who has worked for a variety of print and online media publications since 2008.
 I specialize in community journalism, focusing on regular people who happen to play sports.

 Archives